isabella232/dynamic-media-classic.en-1/help/info-panel-content-image-sets.md

 In addition to using Image Map text for your rollovers in Image Sets, you can use an info panel to add larger quantities of rollover text, including links.
 You can also manage the InfoPanel by using timed caching and scheduling content updates.

-You can manage your InfoPanel setup and data using the following features in Dynamic Media Classic:
+You can manage your InfoPanel setup and data using the following features in Adobe Dynamic Media Classic:

 * InfoPanel Setup panel lets you specify the template used to display the info panel text, a default response for errors, and the number of hours the information is cached.
 In addition, you can specify whether the Image Set is automatically published.
 * InfoPanel Datafeed panel lets you specify a CSV file containing the text you want to appear in the info panel rollover text, and schedule times for updating the information.